mstksg/inCode/copy/entries/pararrow.md

 As long as this is true, this will work.

-However, see in the desugaring of `test3` that `f` is not always that.  `f` can be *any* function, actually, and we can't really control what happens to it.
+However, we see in the desugaring of `test3` that `f` is not always that.  `f` can be *any* function, actually, and we can't really control what happens to it.
 In `test3`, we actaully use `f = \(x,y) -> (y,x)`...definitely not a "parallel" function!

 Actually, this doesn't even make any sense in terms of our parallel computation model!
 How can we "combine" two parallel forks...when halfway in between the two forks, they must exchange information?
 Then it's no longer fully parallel!

 We can "fix" this.
 We can make `collapse` not collapse the `Pure`-`Par`
 cases: